 Throughout my illness, I was lucky to face cancer with an army of friends and family, a supportive employer and the benefit of medical insurance.
 Not everyone is so fortunate.
 I wanted to somehow help other young adults who have heard those terrifying words “You have cancer.”

-In December 2011, I founded the non-profit organization Thrive Through Cancer with the mission of helping young adults fight cancer, find hope and thrive.
+In 2012 I founded Thrive Through Cancer with the mission of helping young adults fight cancer, find hope and thrive.

 Thrive Through Cancer has partnered with Swedish Medical Center Foundation to provide newly diagnosed cancer patients, ages 18-39, with “Hope Totes” – bags filled with comforting and joyful items like lotion, lip balm, hats and journals that appeal to young adults.
 These gifts help cancer patients feel prepared for treatment and let them know that we care about their survival.

-Finally, Thrive Through Cancer will offer non-medical financial aid for patients who are struggling to make ends meet will they are in treatment.
-This could pay for utility bills, rent/mortgage, childcare, grocery bills and more.
+One of our goals is to offer non-medical financial aid for patients who are struggling to make ends meet while they are in treatment.

 Please consider making a donation to Thrive Through Cancer so that today’s cancer patients might live amazing lives tomorrow.